willfurnass/sheffield_hpc/stanage/software/apps/tensorflow.rst

 In order to to install to your home directory,
 Conda is used to create a virtual python environment for installing your local version of TensorFlow.

-First request an interactive session, e.g. with :ref:`submit_interactive_bessemer`.
+First request an interactive session, e.g. with :ref:`submit_interactive_stanage`.

 Then TensorFlow can be installed by the following: ::

    # Load the conda module
-   module load Anaconda3/5.3.0
+   module load Anaconda3/2022.10

    # Create an conda virtual environment called 'tensorflow'
    conda create -n tensorflow python=3.6